Correlation of multiplicative functions over function fields: Preliminaries

-The following lemma gives Brun-Titchmarsh inequality over function field which is a special case of a theorem of Chin-Nung Hsu. \begin{lemma}[\cite{HSU}, Theorem $4.3$] Let $\pi_A(n; M, B)$ be defines as above and $\Phi(M)$ denotes the number of residues modulo $M$.
+The following lemma, Brun-Titchmarsh inequality over function field which is a special case of a theorem of Chin-Nung Hsu \cite{HSU} gives an upper bound when $\deg(M)<n$. \begin{lemma}[\cite{HSU}, Theorem $4.3$] Let $\pi_A(n; M, B)$ be defined as above and $\Phi(M)$ denotes the number of coprime residues modulo $M$.
 Then for $\deg(M)<n$, we have